 Hand signals to crane and derrick operators shall be those prescribed by the applicable ANSI Standard for the type of crane in use.
 An illustration of the signals must be posted at the job site.
-The operators(s) shall move the hoisting apparatus only on signals from the rigger-incharge.
+The operators(s) shall move the hoisting apparatus only on signals from the rigger-in-charge.
 No response shall be made unless signals are clearly understood.
+A fly zone must be established with proper clearance from overhead load hazards.